neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 ## Neo4j: Getting it Running

-- If you haven't done so already, download Neo4jhere
+- If you haven't done so already, [download Neo4j](http://www.neo4j.org/download)
 - Extract Neo4j to a convenient location and rename the folder to something less cumbersome, like 'Neo4j', if you want
 - Navigate to the extracted folder and run `./bin/neo4j start`
 - If all goes well, you should see the Neo4j web application running at [port 7474](http://localhost:7474/)